Vladimir Bulavin

-Vladimir Ivanovich Bulavin (Владимир Иванович Булавин; born 11 February 1953) is a Russia military and security official currently appointed as the Head of the Federal Customs Service of the Russian Federation.
+Vladimir Ivanovich Bulavin (Владимир Иванович Булавин; born 11 February 1953) is a Russia military and security official, the Head of the Federal Customs Service of the Russian Federation (2016-2023).

 Biography

 Bulavin was born Lipetsk Oblast, Russia.

 Before graduating in Academy of the Federal Security Service, he had worked with Voskhod as a constructor engineer in 1977 and in 1977, he joined State security commission serving in the Russian administration office in Ministry of Security and Administration of the Federal Counter-intelligence Service in 1979 and Administration of the Federal Security Service of Novgorod Region and was also presidential plenipotentiary representative of Northwest Federal district by Vladimir Putin.

+In 2016, he was appointed head of the Federal Customs Service.
+In February 2023, he was dismissed at the age of 70.

+According to media reports, after the September 2023 elections, Bulavin is predicted to have a seat in the Federation Council (Senate).

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.